 One of the most interesting turns in this gambling/sports relationship has occurred in the last couple of years, and it is all the result of the rise of eSports.
 Also known as competitive gaming, this is a sport that revolves around video games, with teams of players competing for millions of dollars in games like League of Legends and Call of Duty.

 Initially, this was an obscure, niche sport in the west, but it was huge in Korea and Japan.
 It was thanks to many betting sites that it began to grow in Europe and the US.
 Gamblers who had previously shown no interest in sports betting were now taking a huge interest in eSports, and it was also attracting bets from diehard gamblers.
 Pinnacle Sports were one of the first to offer eSports betting, and they did it thinking that it would be a minor niche for just a few customers.
 In a matter of months, it accounted for 10% of all bets placed on the site, and within a year they were making more money on eSports than any other sport.

 As more betting sites took notice, more money flooded into the sport and within a short space of time, it went from a small, niche industry that few had heard of, to one of the most lucrative sports in the world.
 It is still growing, and experts predict that it will surpass soccer as the world's biggest sport within the next ten years.

-A huge part of that was down to gambling because without the millions lost by keen gamblers, the sponsors would not have taken notice, the organizers would not have increased the prize pools and the players would not be cashing 7 figure checks every year.
+A considerable part of that was down to gambling because without the millions lost by keen gamblers, the sponsors would not have taken notice, the organizers would not have increased the prize pools, and the players would not be cashing 7 figure checks every year.